IIIF/awesome-iiif/readme.md

 - [iNQUIRE demo](http://inquire.armtest.uk/) is a demo of an open-source IIIF-compliant research and discovery platform.
 This is the IIIF-compliant version of the platform driving [Digital Bodleian] (http://digital.bodleian.ox.ac.uk/).
 - [iNQUIRE source](https://github.com/armadillo-systems/inquire) is the Github repository for iNQUIRE.
 - [Musiclibs](https://musiclibs.net) provides cross-library search of thousands of musical scores and manuscripts.

+## Annotations

+While annotations are not specified by IIIF they are an important enabling technology.
+This section currently contains a list of annotation servers.

+- [MangoServer](https://github.com/azaroth42/MangoServer) - Mongo-backed annotation server written in Python.
+- [SimpleAnnotationServer](https://github.com/glenrobson/SimpleAnnotationServer) - Java annotation server backed by an Apache Jena triple store, Sesame, or Solr.
+- [Elucidate](https://github.com/dlcs/elucidate-server) - Java and Postgres annotation server.

 ## Implementations